Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 ## Self-Deletion
 ### Background

 This is a capability that [LloydLabs](https://github.com/LloydLabs/delete-self-poc) created a POC for.
 The idea is to delete a file that is locked on disk by a running process; this has interesting implications whether talking about a LI or an RSI shellcode runner.
-With an RSI runner, Payload.exe will exit and thus be deletable after the beacon process has spawned, so there is not necessarily anything ground breaking here besides the fact that we can automate cleanup; however in a LI runner, Payload.exe is locked for as long as our beacon process exists, and in this case being able to delete Payload.exe from disk while maintaining our beacon in memory is an interesting option.
+With an RSI runner, Payload.exe will exit and thus be able to be deleted after the beacon process has spawned, so there is not necessarily anything ground breaking here besides the fact that we can automate cleanup; however in a LI runner, Payload.exe is locked for as long as our beacon process exists, and in this case being able to delete Payload.exe from disk while maintaining our beacon in memory is an interesting option.
 In situations where reflective loading and other means to start beacons entirely in memory are not possible and dropping a file to disk is unavoidable, being able to delete the initial payload and then place persistence elsewhere via the now-running beacon may assist in breaking up patterns and telemetry that would be better not handed so obviously to defenders.

 The following is copied and pasted from the LloydLabs ReadMe describing how the POC works: